 Cast: Jessica Walter, Tim Daly, William Moseley, David Rasche

-Mister America is a romantic comedy about an American man who meets and falls in love with a British woman.
+Mister America is one if the best comedies about an American man who meets and falls in love with a British woman.
 When he goes to London on holiday for their first date, she has no idea that her new beau’s home country imposes strict customs regulations.
 These include requiring two sets of clothing per person (one formal) to avoid having items seized by US Customs agents.
 This leads to him buying as many clothes as possible before his flight, which turns out to the couple’s detriment and their friends and family.
 The movie follows their adventures as they try to make it to the airport in time.
 This movie has been praised as being the best family comedy movie on Hulu.